Alexandra Huang-Kokina (PhD, MA, MSc, AFHEA)

 Responsibilities & affiliations

-From 2022, Alexandra serves as a research associate at the strategic change unit within the University's Curriculum Transformation Programme.
-In 2023, she has been awarded an Associate Fellowship by the Higher Education Academy (now AdvanceHE).
+From 2022-24, Alexandra served as a research associate / academic developer at the strategic change unit within the University's Curriculum Transformation Project.
+In 2023, she was awarded an Associate Fellowship by the Higher Education Academy (now AdvanceHE).

 Undergraduate teaching